evan-sctg/Guided-Convergence-Adversarial-Neural-Networks/README.md

 The learning rate adjustments are scaled by factors α and β in (0,1) to dampen the changes and reduce induced noise/instability.

-We also employ an "anticipatory" technique to proactively adjust the learning rates before divergence occurs, based on monitoring the slope of the loss difference over time.
+This approach also employ an "anticipatory" technique to proactively adjust the learning rates before divergence occurs, based on monitoring the slope of the loss difference over time.
 We define a window size gc_lr_window and calculate the moving averages d_loss_mean and g_loss_mean over the last gc_lr_window iterations:
 ```
 d_loss_mean = sum(L_D[t-gc_lr_window:t]) / gc_lr_window
 g_loss_mean = sum(L_G[t-gc_lr_window:t]) / gc_lr_window
 ```

-We then calculate the loss difference loss_diff = |d_loss_mean - g_loss_mean| and estimate its slope over the window:
+Then calculate the loss difference loss_diff = |d_loss_mean - g_loss_mean| and estimate its slope over the window:
 ```
 loss_diff_slope = (loss_diff - prev_loss_diff) / gc_lr_window
 ```